Kozea/Radicale/DOCUMENTATION.md

 Default:

+##### smtp_security

+Use encryption on the SMTP connection. none, tls, starttls

+Default: none

+##### smtp_ssl_verify_mode

+The certificate verification mode.
+Works for tls and starttls.
+NONE, OPTIONAL or REQUIRED

+Default: REQUIRED

 ##### smtp_username

 Username to authenticate with SMTP server.
+Leave empty to disable authentication (e.g. using local mail server).

 Default:

 ##### smtp_password

 Password to authenticate with SMTP server.
+Leave empty to disable authentication (e.g. using local mail server).

 Default: